 Should You Add a Heat Pump?

 During the coldest days of winter, and the hottest days of summer in Salem, OR, you need a heating and cooling system that will keep the air comfortable no matter what.
 Even though the temperature in the area is often temperature, there are still periods of extreme temperatures that can make living and working difficult and will keep customers away.
-Most buildings in Salem have HVAC systems with an air conditioner and a furnace.
+Most buildings in Salem have Heating, Air Conditioning systems with an air conditioner and a furnace.
 There is another option, however: heat pumps.

 What Is a Heat Pump?